 You’ll spend the first part of this program mastering everything from structural repairs to painting to refinishing.
 Working on various hands-on projects in the garage at Tech you’ll learn how to fix the big dents and dings and the tiny details such as handles, moldings and trim.
 Be prepared to expand your welding skills by learning how to MIG welding joints following I-CAR standards and auto collision squeeze-type resistance spot welding.
 Once your skills meet industry standards, you’ll move into a local collision repair shop and get on-the-job experience as an apprentice!

 The hours completed in this major are aligned with ASE/NATEF standards, and ASE certification is recommended and industry recognized.
 The skills you’ll learn in this program can be applied to automobiles, boats, motorcycles and power sports equipment.
+Combination Collision Repair Technician is a prerequisite to enroll in Advanced Collision Repair and Refinishing.

 Get out of the classroom and into the real world with projects such as: